 - The Potomac River provides water to about 90% of the Washington and District of Columbia metro region.

 - The Potomac River Basin stretches over four U.S. states: Virginia, West Virginia, Pennsylvania, and Maryland, as well as a District of Columbia, called the Potomac Watershed.

 - The Potomac River is home to lots of wild vegetation and wildlife, including striped bass, dolphins, and bald eagles.

-- Most of the basin’s land area is covered by 54.6 % of forests, 14.1 % developed land, and 26% agriculture.
+- Most of the basin’s land area is covered by 54.6 % of forests, 14.1 % of developed land, and 26% of agriculture.
 Water and wetlands comprise 5.9% of the basin’s land area.

 - The average flow recorded on the Potomac at Washington is about 7 billion gallons per day.
 The largest ever recorded at this location was 275 billion gallons per day in March 1936.

 - The Potomac Basin’s major industries include agriculture and forestry, fishing, coal mining, paper production, light, and high-tech.

 The photo featured at the top of this post is © iStock.com/SeanPavonePhoto